Earn an Online Leadership Degree

 Your leadership skills can be applied to a wide variety of jobs.
 And these skills are in high demand across many industries.

-Training and development managers, who play a key role in the growth and retention of an organization’s workforce, will see 8% job growth over the same time period.2 Administrative services managers, who oversee the overall function and success of a department or organization, are projected to see 7% job growth by 2028.2
+Training and development managers, who play a key role in the growth and retention of an organization’s workforce, will see 11% job growth over the same time period.2 Administrative services and facilities managers, who oversee the overall function and success of a department or organization, are projected to see 9% job growth by 2030.2

 How much do organizational leadership majors make?

-In 2019, for example, marketing managers earned a median salary of $136,850 and public relations managers earned a median salary of $116,180.2 That same year, human resources managers earned a median salary of $116,720 and training and development managers earned a median salary of $113,350.2 Operations managers earned a median annual salary of $100,780 and administrative services managers earned a median salary of $96,940 in 2019.2
+In 2020, for example, marketing managers earned a median salary of $142,170 and public relations/fundraising managers earned a median salary of $118,430.2 That same year, human resources managers earned a median salary of $121,220 and training and development managers earned a median salary of $115,640.2

 Salaries can also depend on your education and experience.
 Many organizational leadership jobs require only a bachelor of science in organizational leadership or a related field.
 But some top leadership positions may require a master’s degree.

-At SNHU, there are two graduate level leadership degree options that can help advance a management career and boost earning potential.
+At SNHU, there are two graduate-level leadership degrees among other online business school options that can help advance a management career and boost earning potential.

 The Master of Science in Organizational Leadership can help you evaluate business values and societal trends to improve organizational performance.
 Our Master of Business Administration in Leadership program can help you develop the business and management skills needed to lead organizational change in an evolving business landscape.